mathewlowry/myhub-gpt/permanent versions/atproto/how could a large organisation best use bluesky.md

 creation date: 2025-04-15 18:18
 modification date: 105 April 2025 18:18:45
 ---
-# Helping large organisations best use Bluesky
+# How newsrooms, scientific institutions & governments can best use Bluesky

-**Let's build a tool to help large organisations coordinate their Bluesky footprint, helping them get the most out of ATproto and thus stimulate Bluesky adoption.**
+**Large organisations need dedicated tools and processes to manage their Bluesky presence and get the most out of ATproto.**

 *This is version 4 - more version control info in the footer.*